Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Ricard approached him, leaning down and wrapping his arms around the fox.
 Francis pressed himself against the taller human, closing his eyes as Ricard brushed his fingers through his plush fur.

 "Well, I'm glad I get to be here with you," Ricard said, pulling Francis with him to sit down on a sofa by the window.
 The cushions sighed as they sat down.
 Ricard reached up behind them and opened the window, letting the summer breeze replace the stale air.
 White lace curtains fluttered in the soft wind, casting shadows across the room.

+"I wasn't so sure about coming back here," Francis said.
+He looked around the cramped room.
+His mother's tendency to fill every available surface with decorations and misplaced keepsakes had only gotten stronger in her old age.
+Piles of books dotted the side tables in the room; little vases with dried flowers were perched precariously on top.

+"Why?
+I didn't think you had bad memories from here?"

+"I don't.
+Not really anyway," Francis said.
+Ricard looked silently at him.
+"I don't know, it's just weird."

+--

 --